bbauska/Coursera-Bootstrap/readme.md

 We are going to insert a table and two cards into the aboutus.html page to display some card.

-First, let\'s slowly scroll down until after that card for leadership information, and right there I\'m going to introduce another div within which I\'m going to enclose the table here.
+First, let&apos;s slowly scroll down until after that card for leadership information, and right there I&apos;m going to introduce another div within which I&apos;m going to enclose the table here.

 I will introduce a new row here, with the class as row row-content.